ShaunCurtis/Blazor.Database/Input-DataList-Controls.md

 #### Test Page

 Add a Test page to *Pages* - or overwrite index if you're using a test site.
+We'll use this for testing all the controls.

 This doesn't need much explanation.
 Bootstrap for formatting, classic `EditForm`.  `CheckButton` gives us a easy breakpoint we can hit to check values and objects.